What is kundalini?

 The word “kundalini” refers to the whole process of the energetic awakening of the human being and most often to the expansion of prana upwards into the higher energetic centres of the body.

-Usually prana (subtle energy) is stored mainly towards the lower part of the spine.
+Usually prana (subtle energy) is stored mainly towards the lower part of the spine and in the pelvis.
 Upon awakening, this prana is released and flows upwards through the body.
-There can be a dramatic experience, often happening during our yoga practice, where the whole body is flooded with prana, or prana rises up the spinal column or centre of the body and onward to the crown of the head.
-If this happens, it usually will not last for long, maybe even just a few minutes, or hours. the prana will usually return to the base of the spine and then begin a very gradual journey up through the body.
+There can sometimes be a dramatic experience, often happening during our yoga practice, where the whole body is flooded with prana, or prana rises up the spinal column or centre of the body and onward to the heart or the crown of the head.
+If this happens, it usually will not last for long, maybe even just a few seconds, minutes, or in rare cases, for a few hours.
+The prana will then usually return to the base of the spine after which it will begin a very gradual journey up through the body which is a journey which takes many years.

 Sometimes there is no dramatic experience associated with the awakening of kundalini, but simply a gradual awakening into a higher state of ecstaic functioning.